DavidNart90/Track_test/Report.md

 - Graph search could not reach the Neo4j database due to network restrictions.
 - Simple greetings now return a friendly message without performing a search.
 - Advanced property and market queries fell back to a default message because search results were empty.
+- Fixed a bug in the hybrid search engine by importing `asyncio` so the pipeline no longer raises a NameError.
 - All conversation messages are stored in the `conversation_messages` table with the new `message_metadata` field.